Strategic Career Pivoting: 5 Critical Steps When You Need to Quickly Change Jobs

 Action Steps:

-• Use AI job matching platforms like Indeed's AI matching [https://www.indeed.com/] to discover adjacent roles that fit your skills.
+- Utilize AI job matching platforms, such as Indeed's AI matching [https://www.indeed.com/], to discover essential roles that align with your skills.

-• Apply AI learning recommendation systems like those on Coursera to identify the most relevant upskilling opportunities.
+- Apply AI learning recommendation systems, such as those on Coursera, to identify the most relevant upskilling opportunities.

 Ethical and Responsible AI Use in Your Career Transition